Research is the pursuit of knowledge

 Research could be organized at Writing Commons under Information Literacy After all, Research as Inquiry, as articulated by the ACRL, addresses how research is produced.

-However, we have chosen to present Research as a major heading at Writing Commons and not subsumed it under Information Literacy because Information Literacy is more commonly associated with being a critical consumer of textual research whereas Research is associated with the efforts of people to develop original knowledge claims and personal insights.
+However, we have chosen to present research as a major heading at Writing Commons and not subsume it under Information Literacy because Information Literacy is more commonly associated with being a critical consumer of textual research whereas research is associated with the efforts of people to develop original knowledge claims and personal insights.